-5) Do you have guiding principles that you follow when you’re making pictures?
+5) Do you have guiding principles that you follow when you’re taking pictures?

 No, I don’t think so.
-Just check if it looks right and then capture it.
+Just check if it looks right and then captures it.

 6) How important is post-processing for you?
 Can you tell us what kind of post-processing you typically do?

 Post-processing is often very important.
 First of all, I think it is mostly necessary to achieve the real moment as good as possible in a photograph.
 And I like the possibilities we have to create something new and something which goes over reality sometimes.
-But personally it shouldn’t go too far with Photoshop.
-I typically develop the RAW-files in Adobe Camera RAW (graduates, white balance, highlights & depths) and then blend them, if required, manually in Photoshop via layer masks, the channels, graduates and brushes and do some corrections afterwards like color balances, curves, dodge & burn or selective coloring.
+But personally, it shouldn’t go too far with Photoshop.
+I typically develop the RAW-files in Adobe Camera RAW (graduates, white balance, highlights & depths) and then blend them, if required, manually in Photoshop via layer masks, the channels, graduates, and brushes and do some corrections afterward like color balance, curves, dodge & burn or selective coloring.

 7) What’s the most challenging part about being a photographer?